kaz-a/three/README.md

 ### [App Link](https://three-d-stock.herokuapp.com/)

 ### API
-Historical data is commented out in code.
-Only the `/lookup` api is available for now.
+Only current data is used in this app for now.

 | current data | historical data |
 | ------------ | --------------- |